 Applications are initially reviewed and then shortlisted by members of University Research Fellowship Selection Panels.
-Applicants are notified if they have reached the shortlisting stage in December.
+Applicants are notified if they have reached the shortlisting stage.

-The final decision is made at a meeting of the panel Chairs in April, and applicants are notified of the result in May.
+The final decision is made at a meeting of the panel Chairs in April, and applicants are notified of the result.

 Please note that interviews for the fellowships are held at the Royal Society.
 Applicants are asked to keep April free.
 Only applicants that pass the other stages of assessment will be invited.